 Tips and To-Dos Before Convention

-- Book your hotel room before February 8—which is the cut-off date for NIA’s discounted room block.
+- Book your hotel room before March 15—which is the cut-off date for NIA’s discounted room block.
+We suggest booking as soon as possible before our discounted (first-come, first-served) block sells out!

-- Consider bringing your spouse, guest, or significant other —normally, about 40% of people bring someone along.
-If your spouse or guest would like to receive Convention attendee emails specifically for guests, please email his or her email address to email@example.com.
+- Consider bringing your spouse, guest, or significant other —normally, about 40% of attendees bring someone along.
+If your spouse or guest would like to receive Convention attendee emails specifically for guests, please share the guest’s email address to firstname.lastname@example.org.

-- Plan to arrive by Tuesday, March 14—events on Wednesday start at 7:30 a.m.
+- Plan to arrive by Tuesday, April 16—events on Wednesday start at 7:30 a.m.

 - Bring plenty of business cards and carry them with you—networking is a key component of NIA’s Convention.
 You can also connect with new members through the Convention app.